All Episodes

 There's a whole chapter in there on federalism, but this will set up my point on what's going to happen as a result of the California vote.

-This last night in California, all day yesterday, this boots on The ground reality.
+This last night in California, all day yesterday, this boots on the ground reality.

-Well, five times the higher taxes.
+Well, five times to higher taxes.

 So all these polls on Obama are meaningless.